 Bovine colostrum, the milky fluid expressed by dairy cows in the first few days after giving birth, is a nutrient-rich substance that is packed with proteins, carbohydrates, and fats along with a variety of essential vitamins, minerals, immune-modulating components, and growth factors.
-It also contains antibodies and immunoglobulins that help fight off potentially harmful bacteria and viruses.
 Overall, these substances work synergistically to improve gut and immune health.
-Studies also suggest that bovine colostrum supports general digestive processes by eliminating harmful pathogens in the intestines, supporting the repair of intestinal wall tissue, and reducing symptoms of diarrhea, constipation and irritable bowel syndrome.
-Colostrum may also help to support gut health by feeding the beneficial gut bacteria and thus, crowding out the pathogenic bacteria.
+Colostrum may also help to support gut health by feeding the beneficial gut bacteria and thus, crowding out the non-beneficial bacteria.

 To learn more, we asked several experts in the health and medical field why they might recommend colostrum.

-There was a resounding agreement that colostrum should be recommended for its potential to support the immune system thanks to its rich combination of enzymes, antibodies, and growth factors.
+There was a resounding agreement that colostrum should be recommended for its potential to support the immune system thanks to its rich combination of enzymes, bioactives, and growth factors.

 Caleb Backe, the Health and Wellness Expert at Maple Holistics, noted the high amount of lactoferrin in colostrum.
-“Lactoferrin, the protein found in colostrum, helps to boost immunity and balance our T-cells,” Backe says, “This can regulate our bodies’ defenses against pathogens.
-This is especially useful for patients with particularly weak immune systems, like patients undergoing chemotherapy.”
+“Lactoferrin, the protein found in colostrum, helps to boost immunity and balance our T-cells,” Backe says, “This can regulate our bodies’ defenses.”

 According to Dr. Inna Lukyanovsky, a Doctor of Pharmacy, gut health expert, and functional medicine practitioner at Real Health Solutions, colostrum contains other growth and immune factors, including IGF-1, immunoglobulins, and amino acids, all of which work to support a healthy immune system.